The Garden Grazer

 For this recipe, you'll toss together in a medium bowl:

 • Fresh asparagus: You'll need one pound asparagus spears for this recipe.
-I snap or trim off the tough, woody ends before cooking.
+(One bunch in the store is usually one pound.)
+Then I snap or trim off the tough, woody ends before cooking.

 • Orzo pasta: Orzo is not typically gluten-free as it's usually made with wheat.
 So for a gluten-free substitute, use a gluten-free orzo if you can find it.
-Otherwise swap in your favorite (tiny!) gluten-free pasta or quinoa instead.
+Otherwise swap in your favorite small gluten-free pasta instead.

 • Green onions: These are also called scallions.